 Since 2009, Unbounce’s conversion intelligence has delivered its 120,000+ customers over 1.5 billion conversions through AI-engineered landing pages and copywriting solutions geared to stun and awe customers.

-With scale and success, came the growth pains of managing churn and providing each customer tailored experiences based on their use-cases and conversion goals, ultimately helping the Vancouver-based company retain its reputation as the leading Landing Page & AI Copywriting platform.
+With scale and success, came the growth pains of managing churn and providing each customer with tailored experiences based on their use cases and conversion goals, ultimately helping the Vancouver-based company retain its reputation as the leading Landing Page & AI Copywriting platform.

 To reduce cancellations and uncover valuable feedback hidden within their customer journey flywheel, Unbounce needed a robust tool that did more than analyze exit surveys.

 Such a tool would also have to - beyond reimagining the cancel process and making critical business decisions more informed - provide critical and timely business intelligence to the Unbounce revenue team while enabling seamless data-sharing across all other departments.

 With its ability to analyze and contextualize customer journeys across multiple stages and variables, and a penchant for fluid integrations, Chargebee Retention (formerly Brightback), ticked all the right boxes for Unbounce.
 This kicked off a new initiative to reimagine the cancel experience for their customers.

 Reimagining a perfunctory cancel experience to deliver an immediate 11% churn deflection

 Unbounce’s previous cancel experience consisted of a static exit survey that collected cancel reasons into an equally static database.
 Pulling engineers off product-related projects to change or test the exit survey was rarely a priority, and with no means to engage customers at the moment, the company couldn’t save customers before they left.